trusttoken/contracts-pre22/README.md

 These fees are intended to compensate whomever is insuring the contract.
-With the launch of the TrustToken platform, TrustToken holders will stake TrustToken so that if anything were to go wrong with the USD backing (e.g. a bank holding the funds goes under), TrueUSD holders could be compensated from the TrustToken stake instead.
+With the launch of the TrustToken platform, TrustToken holders will stake TrustToken so that if anything were to go wrong with the USD backing (e.g. a bank holding the funds goes under), TrueUSD holders would be compensated from the TrustToken stake instead.

 ### Delegation to a new contract